distributed-it-for-telco/distributed-rating-doc/src/solution-wasmcloud.md

-## Solutions - wasmCloud
+# Solutions - wasmCloud

 ![](https://cosmonic.com/images/blogs/2022/wasmcloud-from-edge-to-cloud.png)

+## Pros & Cons

-# wasmCloud pros & cons for this prototype
+wasmCloud pro & cons of in the context of this prototype

 - __pros__
     - robust and ubiquous connectivity, network mesh over IP (inherited from NATS)